Xiaohan-Wang/Equisetum_classification_3/readme.md

 ### Dataset
 Please download our Equisetum dataset [here]().
 Put **Images** and **Annotations** under the **Equisetum** folder.

-In our Equisetum dataset, the three json files are used as training, validation and test set, make sure that **Equisetum_classification_3**.
+In our Equisetum dataset, the three json files are used as training, validation and test set, respectively.
+You can also split the dataset by yourself with `python -m Equisetum_classification_3.Equisetum.split_datasets`.

 ### Node detection
 1. We use SSD to detect nodes from Equisetum images.